1. INCONTRARSI. . . . . . . . . . . . . . . . . . . . . ultra wide double projection 2 x 1 : 5,3 for siemens italia s.p.a. in milano

 The 7 minute long film is an hommage to the city of Milano - to its people, livestyle and world-famous architecture.
 It was directed and photographed by myself and is regularly shown at Siemens headquarter Milano.

 ultra large triple projection 3

 x 1 : 9 for EXPO 2000 - Theme Park - Hall of

 that made the Siemens project INCONTRARSI look

 very small indeed in comparison.
 The PANORAMA

-the same principle, but adds a third large screen
+principle, but adds a third large screen acting as

-its size was truly vast: 3 screens with a length
+the sky.
+And its size was truly vast: 3 screens

-a height of more than 8 metres telling the story
+more than 8 metres telling the story of universal

-I developed a concept - and won the contract for
+concept - and won the contract for its realisation